bcbio/singlecell-reports/03_differential_expression/README.md

 You will expect to have three main outputs in your specified output folder:

--   `processed_seurat.rds`: the processed seurat object containing log-normalized data
+-   `processed_seurat.qs`: the processed seurat object containing log-normalized data
 -   `MAST_RESULTS*`: the MAST modeling object to allow for further follow-up analysis of your own choice
 -   `FULL_MAST_RESULTS_*`: full MAST differential expression analysis results in csv format
 -   `SIG_MAST_RESULTS_padj<0.05*`: significant DEGs using 0.05 as the threshold for FDR